jedibob5/CSC4402DBProject/project/README.txt

+Project is expected to be ran in a unix shell using bash scripts.
 To run queries, you can use the inject_query.sh script in the "project/bash_application/bin" folder.
 When using the script, it must be called like so: inject_query <username> <password> <database> <query> (without brackets)